ineek808/rang-rasta/README.md

 # RangRasta — Jaipur Travel Guide

-A full-stack RangRasta app: a React (via CDN, no build step) frontend served by a small Node/Express backend that owns all the data and logic.
-This revision removes the storytelling/"immersive audio" gimmicks and paid-ad placements in favor of practical info (hours, entry fees, directions), a wider set of places, and a properly working "More" section.
+A full-stack RangRasta app: a React (via CDN, no build step) frontend served by a small Node/Express backend that owns all the data and logic (This revision removes the storytelling/"immersive audio" gimmicks and paid-ad placements in favor of practical info like hours, entry fees, directions).

 ## Project structure